-- A. The entry form is located on the OSSAARankings.com website, The Regional competition will be held for all classes on September 21, 2024 and the State Competition will be held on September 28, 2024.
-Regional sites and schedules will be decided by the OSSAA.
+- A. The entry form is located on the OSSAARankings.com website, The QUALIFIER competition will be held for all classes on September 20, 2025 and the State Competition will be held on September 27, 2025.
+QUALIFIER sites and schedules will be decided by the OSSAA.
 The State championship will be held at Union High School. - B. It is the responsibility of the participating schools to obtain rules updates and training for the cheerleading coach.
 All Cheer Coaches must attend the Cheer Rules Meeting or complete the Rules Meeting on-line prior to the competition.
-The on-line meeting will become available by August 12 of the current school year.
-All coaches COMPLETE THE Safety Certification course on NFHSLearn.com.
+The on-line meeting will become available by August 13 of the current school year.
+All coaches must complete the Safety Certification course on NFHSLearn.com.
 The certification is good for four years.
 All OSSAA Cheer Competitions will be conducted in compliance with the NFHS Rules for safety.
 A rule book will be sent to the coach at each member school. - C. The entry fee will be \$50.00 per team.
 Do not send the entry fee with your entry form.
 Your school will send the fee with the participation invoice for all activities.